Enabling Precision Medicine

 It is known that even if a small amount of functional protein can be made, the disease is significantly ameliorated.
 Current scientific efforts are focused on creating drugs that allow for production of a truncated, but functional dystrophin protein.
 The FDA has approved one such drug but its efficacy remains uncertain.
 Among several reasons, only low levels of the drug reach affected muscle.
 DTx technology appears well suited to solve this problem in Duchenne, as well as other conditions where exon skipping can be used to produce a functional protein.

 Undruggable targets in the CNS cause many of the most serious, debilitating, and life-changing human maladies, including Alzheimer’s, frontotemporal dementia and Huntington’s disease.
-DTx Pharma is supported by federal grants to assess the applicability of its technology for this important application, and is seeking additional partnerships and non-dilutive funding to further accelerate its efforts.
+DTx Pharma has been awarded multiple grants from the NIH (NCATS, NIA), and foundations including the TPEP program of the Alzheimer’s Association and Rainwater Charitable Trust and the CMTRF to advance its efforts to treat CNS diseases.

 Board of Directors